-“The yogi who is satisfied with knowledge and discrimination, who is unchanging, with conquered senses, to whom a clod, a stone, and gold are the same, is said to be steadfast in yoga” (6:8).
+The yogi who is satisfied with knowledge and discrimination, unchanging, with senses conquered, to whom a lump of clay, a stone and gold are the same, steadfast–is said to be in union (yukta) (6:8).

 Swami Sivananda cleared up the whole question by four little words he formed into a motto that he even had printed on pencils: BE GOOD.
 DO GOOD.
-Throughout every morning at satsang with him in the Diamond Jubilee Hall, right behind him above the door which we had all entered, we saw that words in huge letters.
+Throughout every morning at satsang with him in the Diamond Jubilee Hall, right behind him above the door which we had all entered, we saw those words in huge letters.
 First we must be; then we can do.

 We do not have measles because we have red spots on our skin; rather, we have red spots on our skin because we have measles.
-This is incredibly simple, but few people, especially in the West, grasp it.
-They also get cause and effect reversed, thinking an effect can become a cause.
+This is incredibly simple, but few people, especially in the West, grasp the nature of cause and effect.
+They continually get cause and effect reversed, thinking an effect can become a cause.
 “If I act like it, then I will become it.”
 This is philosophically translated into the absurdities of Positive Thinking.
 “If we just hold that good thought it will come about… We will just know that everything will be all right.…” and other nonsensical platitudes.
 Thoughts may be things, but things are not inner states.
 “Satisfied with knowledge and discrimination,… steadfast in yoga,” are absolute requisites.

 When Brahman is experienced, then the fluctuations of the senses are no more than driftwood on the vast ocean of Spirit.
 All that which men prize and despise are both seen as the same: dreams.
 Sri Ramakrishna tested his mind by holding a lump of clay in one hand and a rupee in the other.
-Saying “Rupee is clay and clay is rupee, clay is truly rupee and rupee is truly clay,” he tossed them into the Ganges, affirming their sameness–for all things must in the end merge into Brahman.
+Saying: “Rupee is clay and clay is rupee, clay is truly rupee and rupee is truly clay,” he tossed them into the Ganges, affirming their sameness–for all things must in the end merge into Brahman.